-- Appraisal meetings will take place on an annual basis and should be completed by the end of May each year. - Appraisal meetings should be carried out by the employee's immediate Supervisor/Manager on a one-to-one basis. - The appraisal meetings should start from senior management level downwards in order that communication of College/Departmental objectives can be made more effectively. - New employees will be appraised as outlined in the College Induction Procedure, and formally in their sixth month of employment, and thereafter on an annual basis which coincides with the College scheme.
+- Appraisal meetings will take place on an annual basis. - Appraisal meetings should be carried out by the employee's immediate Supervisor/Manager on a one-to-one basis. - The appraisal meetings should start from senior management level downwards in order that communication of College/Departmental objectives can be made more effectively. - New employees will be appraised as outlined in the College Induction Procedure, and formally in their sixth month of employment, and thereafter on an annual basis which coincides with the College scheme.